 Centralized stablecoin issuers can also act as off-ramp methods.
 For instance, opening an account with Circle allows you to convert your USDC stablecoins to USD in a bank account at a 1:1 exchange rate.
 Similarly, if you accept payments in the EURe stablecoin, Monerium allows you to convert your crypto euros into any European bank account via a SEPA bank transfer.

 Payment processors like Stripe and PayPal have started to integrate crypto payments options for their users.
-This allows freelancers to accept crypto payments via these platforms as well as traditional methods.
+This allows freelancer crypto payments via these platforms as well as traditional methods.

 To understand which on/off ramp methods are best for you, fire up an Excel spreadsheet or table that compares them by withdrawal fees, exchange rate spreads, and withdrawal times.